CLOVIS-AI/website/docs/website/docs/experience/4sh.md

 4SH is a major player in the freight industry, developing the tracking systems for multiple airports and harbours, including the Charles de Gaulle airport (CDG) and the East harbour of La Réunion.

-Finally, 4SH develops many smaller projects, included project-management solutions, a serious game for accounting students, tools for journalists…
+Finally, 4SH develops many smaller projects, including project-management solutions, a serious game for accounting students, tools for journalists…

 ## Perpetual improvement